Share Your Story.

 - Connect with like-minded producers and consumers

-“The most memorable part of Nations was the vendors.
+“The most memorable part of Nations was the merchants.
 They were remarkable, cool, inspiring.
 It’s a grand group of warrior poets doing great work.”Robbie — Good Spread

 “Slow Food Nations attracts the right people and there’s a lot of potential as a producer to attend.”Vanessa — Creminelli Meats